 This is where your inspection reports can come in handy.
 Knowing how much the repairs should cost can help you negotiate a fair price for your home that reliably accounts for both its market value and the repairs.

-Selling to a Cash House Buyer
+Selling With Foundation Issues To A Washington Cash House Buyer

 - A streamlined sale process